 - A slide presentation of the Township’s MS4 system

 - A stormwater educational flyer prepared by PADEP

 - Information on handling discharge from swimming pools

 - Contact the Township Supervisors’ office at (724) 539-2546 for more information or if you have any questions

-- As required under its MS4 permit, the Township submits an MS4 Annual/Progress Report that reports actions that the Township has taken over the past year to reduce pollution in its MS4 and receiving waters.
-Click here to view the latest report.
+As required under its MS4 Permit, Unity Township submits an MS4 Annual Status Report that reports actions the Township has taken over the past year to reduce pollution in its MS4 and receiving waters.
+Click below to view the MS4 Permit and MS4 Status Reports .